Carvana: History

 In August 2023, Carvana introduced same-day delivery for customers purchasing or selling a vehicle, the service is currently available in Alabama, Arizona, Indiana, North Carolina, Georgia, Dallas-Fort Worth, and Central Florida.

 In May 2022, The Wall Street Journal reported that Carvana had to lay off 12% of its staff (2,500 employees) after falling short of growth expectations.
 Carvana stock was 90% off its 52-week stock price as interest in the company collapsed.
 On November 4, 2022, Carvana's stock price dropped around 40% following its poor third-quarter financial results.
 The total number of used vehicles sold declined by 8% to 102,570.
 Analysts blamed rising borrowing costs and elevated used-car prices.

 In February 2024, CNBC reported Carvana had spent the last 18 months restructuring its operations and debt given concerns about potential bankruptcy.
-As part of the shift from growth to cost cutting, the company lowered its headcount by more than 4,000 people, removed $1.1 billion of annualized expenses out of operations; released a new proprietary software called Carli that would allow for end-to-end processing of vehicle reconditioning and other tasks that were previously manual; built specific tools for inbound and outbound logistics activities like mapping, route optimization, and driver schedule management; and introducing new tools that employed generative artificial intelligence for some tasks.
+As part of the shift from growth to cost cutting, the company lowered its headcount by more than 4,000 people, removed $1.1 billion of annualized expenses out of operations; released a new proprietary software called Carli that would allow for end-to-end processing of vehicle reconditioning and other tasks that were previously manual; built specific tools for inbound and outbound logistics activities like mapping, route optimization, and driver schedule management; and introducing new tools that employed generative AI for some tasks.

+The company moved into the new car market in 2025.